Characters of the Fatal Fury series: Kim Dong-Hwan

 Kim Dong-Hwan (キム・ドンファン, Kimu Donfan), sometimes written as 김동환 (Kim Dong-hwan), was taught Taekwondo by his father, Kim Kaphwan, using techniques infused with lightning, and has a friendly rivalry with his younger brother Kim Jae-Hoon.
 He is more of a show-off and slacker than his brother, relying more on aerial attacks and juggles (i.e. attacks that strike the opponent into the air uncontrollably).
 He believes he is a "genius" in the story, and doesn't need to study diligently in order to master Taekwondo, but his father and brother see it differently.
 In City of the Wolves, Dong-Hwan loses a battle with his father, realizing his inexperience despite his innate talent, and enters the King of Fighters tournament to prove himself.

 Kim Jae-Hoon

 Kim Jae-Hoon (キム・ジェイフン, Kimu Jeifun), sometimes written as 김재훈 (Kim Jae-hoon), was taught Taekwondo by his father, Kim Kaphwan, using techniques infused with fire, and is a brother of Dong Hwan's.
 Jae-Hoon admires his father, so he fights more like him than Dong-Hwan does, with a combination of high and low attacks with plenty of power behind them.
 Like his father, he has a strong sense of justice and chivalry, but unlike his brother, he establishes his strength through constant practice.
+Jae-Hoon returns as downloadable content in City of the Wolves, where his father, Kaphwan still praises his performance, having figured out his weakness happens to be his strength as well.